Insights and Trends

 Industry Standards: Aligning Policies with Competitors

+Of course, a best-in-class policy is never a blank check.
+The most effective corporate travel policies set clear guidelines for when business class is appropriate, so that the benefits are balanced with financial responsibility.
 Many companies adopt corporate travel policies that mirror industry standards to remain competitive.
-For example, it’s standard practice to allow business class travel on flights exceeding a specific duration, such as four to five hours, or for senior roles.
+For example, it’s standard practice to allow business class on flights exceeding a specific duration, such as four to five hours, or for senior roles.

 Finding a Balanced Approach